 The senior officers of Reorganized Group after the Effective Date shall be as set forth on Exhibit Q to the Plan.
 On the Effective Date, the term of the current members of the board of directors of Group will expire.
-The initial board of directors of Reorganized Group will consist of 13 individuals composed as follows: (i) two of the directors will be designated by Group to an initial one-year term; (ii) two of the directors will be designated by America West to an initial one-year term; (iii) one of the directors will be designated by Group to an initial two-year term; (iv) three of the directors will be designated by America West to an initial two-year term; in each case of (i), (ii), (iii) and (iv), all of whom will be Independent Directors; (iv) one of the directors will be W. Douglas Parker, Chief Executive Officer of America West, who will also serve as Chairman of the Board, appointed to an initial three-year term; (v) one of the directors will be Bruce Lakefield, President and Chief Executive Officer of Group and USAI, who will also serve as Vice Chairman of the Board, appointed to an initial three-year term; and (vi) three directors will be appointed by certain Plan Investors to initial three-year terms pursuant to the terms of their respective Investment Agreements and the Stockholders Agreement.
+The initial board of directors of Reorganized Group will consist of 13 individuals composed as follows: (i) two of the directors will be designated by Group to an initial one-year term; (ii) two of the directors will be designated by Group to an initial one-year term; (ii) two of the directors will be designated by Group to an initial two-year term; (iv) three of the directors will be designated by America West to an initial one-year term; (iii) one of the directors will be designated by Group to an initial two-year term; (iv) three of the directors will be designated by America West to an initial two-year term; (iv) one of the directors will be M. Douglas Parker, Chief Executive Officer of America West, who will also serve as Chairman of the Board, appointed to an initial three-year term; (v) one of the directors will be serve as Vice Chairman of the Board, appointed to an initial three-year term; and (vi) three directors will be appointed by certain Plan Investors to initial three-year terms pursuant to the terms of their respective Investment Agreements and the Stockholders Agreement.